AWS Home

 Overview

-This wasn’t just a UI overhaul.
-It was a contribution model, a governance model, and a design system, built to support a growing ecosystem of teams, products, and use cases across AWS web, desktop, and cloud-based platforms.
+This wasn’t just redesign.
+It became a full UX platform, contribution model, a governance framework, and a design system—built to support a growing ecosystem of teams, products, and use cases across AWS web, desktop, and cloud environments.

 The challenge